TeseoLou/clancy-nook-walking-tours/README.md

 2. **Information Design**: Focuses on how content is structured and displayed, ensuring readability, accessibility, and logical progression of information.
 3. **Responsiveness**: Ensures that the layout, interactive components, and navigation adapt fluidly across mobile, tablet, and desktop devices, providing a consistent and accessible experience regardless of screen size.

-#### **Navigation Design**
+### **Navigation Design**
-A well-designed navigation system enhances usability and supports business objectives by guiding visitors toward key actions.
-In the Skeleton Plane, navigation design is an extension of the structural foundation laid out in the previous phase.
-While the Structure Plane defined how content is organised and how different sections relate to one another, the Skeleton Plane determines how users see that structure.
+A well-designed navigation system enhanced usability and supported business objectives by guiding visitors toward key actions.
+In the Skeleton Plane, navigation design was an extension of the structural foundation laid out in the previous phase.
+While the Structure Plane defined how content was organized and how different sections related to one another, the Skeleton Plane determined how users visually perceived that structure.

-When designing a website’s navigation, industry best practices focus on clarity, consistency, and predictability.
-Standard conventions include:
+When designing a website’s navigation, industry best practices focused on clarity, consistency, and predictability.
+Standard conventions included:

-- **Navigation Bars**: Ensuring the primary navigation is always accessible without users having to scroll back up.
+- **Navigation Bars**: Ensuring the primary navigation was always accessible without users having to scroll back up.
-- **Logical Ordering of Menu Items**: Following a structure that mirrors user intent and expected progression.
+- **Logical Ordering of Menu Items**: Following a structure that mirrored user intent and expected progression.
 - **Clear Labels & Readability**: Avoiding jargon or ambiguous terms in navigation links.

-Effective navigation also considers the natural progression of a user journey when visiting a website considering:
+Effective navigation also considered the natural progression of a user journey when visiting a website, taking into account:

-- **Predictable Flow**: The navbar, footer navigation, and internal links maintain consistency across all pages, reinforcing intuitive movement.
+- **Predictable Flow**: The navbar, footer navigation, and internal links maintained consistency across all pages, reinforcing intuitive movement.
-- **Progressive Discovery**: Content is structured to lead users naturally from exploration (Homepage & Tours) to engagement (Reviews & Gallery) and finally action (Contact & Booking).
+- **Progressive Discovery**: Content was structured to lead users naturally from exploration (**Homepage & Tours**) to engagement (**Reviews & Gallery**) and finally to action (**Contact & Booking**).
-- **Interaction & Feedback**: Hover effects, active states, and visual indicators provide clear cues when users engage with navigation elements.
+- **Interaction & Feedback**: Hover effects, active states, and visual indicators provided clear cues when users engaged with navigation elements.

-The Clancy Nook website’s navigation follows a hierarchical order that aligns with user expectations:
+The Clancy Nook website’s navigation followed a hierarchical order that aligned with user expectations:

-1. **Homepage** (Overview) – Visitors first need an introduction to Clancy Nook and the experience it offers.
+1. **Homepage** (_Overview_) – Visitors first needed an introduction to Clancy Nook and the experience it offered.
-2. **About** (Who Provides the Service?) – Establishing credibility by introducing the guide.
+2. **About** (_Who Provides the Service?_) – Established credibility by introducing the guide.
-3. **Tours** (What is the Service?) – Providing clear details on what is being offered.
+3. **Tours** (_What is the Service?_) – Provided clear details on what was being offered.
-4. **Gallery** & **Reviews** (How Good is the Service?) – Allowing users to see testimonials and images from past tours to build trust.
+4. **Gallery** & **Reviews** (_How Good is the Service?_) – Allowed users to see testimonials and images from past tours to build trust.
-5. **Contact** (Next Steps – Booking, Inquiry, or Review Submission) – Providing a clear action point to either book a tour, submit a review, or ask a question.
+5. **Contact** (_Next Steps – Booking, Inquiry, or Review Submission_) – Provided a clear action point to either book a tour, submit a review, or ask a question.

 #### Navbar
-The primary navigation bar (shown in the wireframe) follows these principles by presenting the most relevant pages in a structured and easy-to-scan format.
-Key design choices include:
+The primary navigation bar (as shown in the wireframe) followed these principles by presenting the most relevant pages in a structured and easy-to-scan format.
+Key design choices included:

-- **Sticky Positioning**: Ensures that users always have access to navigation, no matter where they are on the page.
+- **Sticky Positioning**: Ensured that users always had access to navigation, no matter where they were on the page.
-- **Clear Hierarchy**: The order of menu items reflects the natural progression of user interest.
+- **Clear Hierarchy**: The order of menu items reflected the natural progression of user interest.
-- **Hover Feedback**: When users hover over navigation links, the text is underlined to reinforce interactivity and improve clarity.
+- **Hover Feedback**: When users hovered over navigation links, the text was underlined to reinforce interactivity and improve clarity.
-- **CTA Emphasis**: The "Contact" button is visually distinct, guiding users toward taking action.
+- **CTA Emphasis**: The "Contact" button was visually distinct, guiding users toward taking action.

 <div align="center">
    <img src="docs/figures/user-interaction-navbar.webp" alt="Navigation bar design for the Clancy Nook website, displaying menu options" width="700">
 </div>

 #### Footer Navigation
-In addition to the primary navbar, the footer navigation serves as a secondary means of guiding users through the site.
-To maintain simplicity and user familiarity, icons have been carefully chosen based on widely recognized symbols that users instinctively associate with their functions.
+In addition to the primary navbar, the footer navigation served as a secondary means of guiding users through the site.
+To maintain simplicity and user familiarity, icons were carefully chosen based on widely recognized symbols that users instinctively associated with their functions.

 - **Additional Access to Core Pages**:
-  The footer contains links to important sections like the **Homepage, About, Tours, Gallery, Reviews, and Contact pages**, reinforcing the primary navigation structure.
+  The footer contained links to important sections like the **Homepage, About, Tours, Gallery, Reviews, and Contact pages**, reinforcing the primary navigation structure.

 - **Social Media Links**:
-  Icons for **Instagram, Facebook, and LinkedIn** provide a direct link to Clancy Nook’s presence on these platforms.
-These choices align with user expectations, ensuring instant recognition and seamless transitions between the website and social media engagement.
+  Icons for **Instagram, Facebook, and LinkedIn** provided direct links to Clancy Nook’s presence on these platforms.
+These choices aligned with user expectations, ensuring instant recognition and seamless transitions between the website and social media engagement.

 - **Alternative Navigation in Case of Page Errors**:
-  If users land on an **404 Error page**, the footer ensures they can return to the homepage without frustration.
+  If users landed on a **404 Error page**, the footer ensures they could return to the homepage without frustration.

-To enhance usability, the icons and navigation links in the footer will feature hover effects that subtly change color or add a shadow effect when hovered over.
-This feedback mechanism improves user interaction by reinforcing interactivity, making it clear which elements are clickable and guiding the user effortlessly.
+To enhance usability, the icons and navigation links in the footer featured **hover effects** that subtly changed color or added a shadow effect when hovered over.
+This feedback mechanism improved user interaction by reinforcing interactivity, making it clear which elements were clickable and guiding users effortlessly.

 <div align="center">
    <img src="docs/figures/user-interaction-footer.webp" alt="Website footer mockup featuring, social media icons and a small navigation menu with icons." width="700">
 </div>

 #### Access Points & Interactive Elements
-Navigation extends beyond menus—buttons serve as additional access points, ensuring smooth user interactions.
-These elements are **strategically placed** across the site to align with user intent and facilitate seamless movement between pages and actions.
+Navigation extended beyond menus—buttons served as additional access points, ensuring smooth user interactions.
+These elements were **strategically placed** across the site to align with user intent and facilitate seamless movement between pages and actions.

-- **Call-to-Action** Buttons
+- **Call-to-Action Buttons**
    - **Contact Button**: Encourages users to get in touch for inquiries and bookings.
    - **Submit Button**: Located within the contact form, ensuring clarity in form submission.
    - **Home Button**: Appears on the **Success** and **404 Error** pages, helping users return to the main site effortlessly.